 Hassan joined CGAM in 2020.
-Prior to that, he worked in M&A and Leveraged Finance (lending to companies with high levels of debt at HSBC).
+Prior to that, he worked in M&A and Leveraged Finance at HSBC.
 He began his career at PwC in 2013 advising on corporate finance for infrastructure projects.
 Hassan read Mathematics & Economics at the London School of Economics and is a CFA Charterholder.